bemolicida/AIDL-PROJECT-ARTURO-P.G./README.md

 (No image)

-##### Conclussions:
+##### Conclusions:
-In order to test the learning rate 1e-3 we run again our last model, the results are the worst until the moment, the problem is that the accuracy never improves from 50%, the reason is that it's not possible for the model to arrive to the minimum loss beacuse the interval at every step is too big and the minimum is allways in the middle of the last two steps.
+In order to test the learning rate 1e-3 we run again our last model, the results are the worst until the moment, the problem is that the accuracy never improves from 50%, the reason is that it's not possible for the model to arrive to the minimum loss because the interval at every step is too big and the minimum is always in the middle of the last two steps.

 ### TEST G: